-Before this Jetta I owned an ’89 Golf that unfortunately got rear ended after only having the car on the road for roughly 2 weeks.
-Not long after that I went through a really tough part of my life and during that process I decided I needed something to look forward to, and to take my mind out of things.
+Before this Jetta I owned an ’89 Golf that unfortunately got rear-ended after only having the car on the road for roughly 2 weeks.
+Not long after that, I went through a really tough part of my life and during that process, I decided I needed something to look forward to and to take my mind out of things.

-I wanted a project of some sort and was looking to go down the air-cooled route, however I still had the itch for another Mk2.
+I wanted a project of some sort and was looking to go down the air-cooled route, however, I still had the itch for another Mk2.
 I was scrolling through Facebook and came across this bone stock, unmolested Jetta with only 47k miles on the clock.
 It was only about half an hour away from my house and was up for a very reasonable price.
 Would have been rude not to go have a look right?

 This car is pretty simple, I really wanted to keep its originality.
 In some cases, less is more as they say.

 Suspension wise it’s running with AP coilovers, and for a fairly low car, the ride quality isn’t all that bad.
-Comparing with other low cars I’ve been in, some of their suspension’s quality were absolutely dreadful and the comfort was next to none.
+Comparing with other low cars I’ve been in, some of their suspension’s quality was absolutely dreadful and the comfort was next to none.
 So, I’m satisfied with these coilovers.

-For the exterior there isn’t really much more to say.
+For the exterior, there isn’t really much more to say.
 I’m far from finished with the outside of the car as its been a slow project, but I have a few plans up my sleeve (all will be revealed in good time).